PasqualeZingo/trafficGen/README.md

 # Files
 This directory contains the following files.
 ## agents
 A directory containing scripts designed to generate traffic on a virtual network.
+The scripts are documented in more detail within the code itself.
 ## netBuilder
-A directory containing the necessary files and instructions to build a virtual network on gns3
+A directory containing the necessary files and instructions to build a virtual network on gns3.
+More information in the README within the directory.
 ## .gitignore
 This file tells git to ignore some files.
-## runall.py
+# runall.py
-This script is used to run a script on all docker images named traffic_gen_box.
-Must be run by the server hosting the network.
+A python module containing functions that allow other scripts to run executable scripts in docker containers.
+More details in the documentation within the script itself.
 ## scheduler.py
 A script that will periodically use the runall.py script to run a random script from agents on all the docker images named traffic_gen_box to generate traffic.